ahermassi/Spell-Checker/README.md

-Deterministic spell checker with a prefix tree (trie).
+Deterministic spell checker implemented using a prefix tree (trie).

 The spell checker corrects lower/upper case and mistyped vowels.